 Establishing an Xfinity Home account starts just like ordering television, internet, or voice services from Comcast.
 Give the cable company a call.
 Existing customers will use their current account.
 Of course, you should be prepared to go through an automated voice system before speaking with a representative about home security options.
 When we got through that minor hassle, the rep was knowledgeable and helpful.

-The price of your specific package can be confusing.
-A new Xfinity installation (for Xfinity Home or other services) can range from $99 to $149, but it depends on your location.
+It's difficult to give a specific price range for Xfinity Home packages because prices vary quite a bit depending on your area.
 That’s because Xfinity Home, depending on your region, could offer special pricing and bundles with other Comcast services.
+A package like their Home Security Plan can potentially cost you as low as $30 per month and a Home Security Plus Plan can be as low as $40 per month.
 Prices can also vary depending on how many other Xfinity services are already provided to your home.
 While we prefer transparent and upfront pricing for home security, these Xfinity bundles can save you money.

 The technician who came to install our system was knowledgeable and friendly.
 But don’t expect to hear about all the nuances of smart, perimeter-wide protection of your home or have a long talk about the relative virtues of using multiple window sensors versus using a single motion sensor to protect an entire area.
 Xfinity Home sends a pre-visit checklist to help prepare for setting up an account.
 But that doesn’t relate to choosing the devices.